What Are Reversions

 Reversions From Scholarship Tracks to Full Tuition Tracks

 A program can offer one track where applicants receive a scholarship and another track where applicants pay full tuition.
 You can specify that some or all of the positions that remain unfilled in the scholarship track should revert to the full tuition track, and an attempt should be made to fill the positions in the full tuition track.

 Obtaining a Specific Distribution of Applicants Based on Characteristics of the Applicants

-There may be some programs that have unique needs that require them to match with a particular "mix" or distribution of applicants based on specific applicant characteristics (e.g. a mix of applicants based on location of residence or school of graduation).
-In this case, the program would need to submit multiple Rank Order Lists for a single track and may wish to specify reversions between those multiple lists.
+There may be some programs that have unique needs that require them to match with a particular "mix" or distribution of applicants based on specific applicant characteristics (e.g., fluency in a language or location of residence).
+In this case, the program might need to submit multiple Rank Order Lists for a single track and may wish to specify reversions between those multiple lists.